thriveth/Haro11Cos/Paper/Paper.md

-Because the ground level in \ion{Si}{2} is a doublet with a short-lived upper level, each of the Silicon lines included in the analysis has a fluorescent emission line with practically no absorption component.
+Because the ground level in \ion{Si}{2} is a doublet with a short-lived upper level, each of the Silicon lines included in the analysis has a fluorescent emission companion with practically no absorption component.
 The fluorescent line can be used to constrain the possible effect of radiative infilling of the absorption trough.
 If each photon in the fluorescent transition on average has scattered once in the neutral medium, the ratio of emission in this line and re-filling of the resonant absorption line is simply that of their Einstein coefficients $A_{ki}$.
-For each subsequent scattering, more photons escape directly through the fluorescent channel, and the infilling of the absorption line further suppressed.
+For each subsequent scattering, more photons escape directly through the fluorescent channel, and the infilling of the absorption line is further suppressed.

 In fig. [#fig:rt], the observed line profile is shown in blue, along with the best fit to \ion{Si}{2}$^*$ shown in orange.
 Since the fluorescent and